-A student may possess and self-administer medication for chronic diseases or medical conditions provided the student's parent files a written authorization with the principal.
+A student may possess and self-administer medication for chronic diseases or medical conditions provided the student's parent files a written authorization with the Dean of Students.
 The written authorization must be filed annually.
 A physician's written statement must be included with the parent's authorization.